ManveerGill/reddit-NBA-stats/README.md

 This file can be used to update 'players.json'.
 Simply run the script and it will automatically overwrite 'players.json' or create a new file if it does not exist.

 ## Example
+Here is an example query where we ask to retreive LeBron James' statistics over his last 5 games.

 ![](images/cMP2SD0.png)